 The Separation and Distribution Agreement governs the terms of the separation of the accommodations business from Oil States' other businesses.
 Generally, the Separation and Distribution Agreement includes Oil States' and our agreements relating to the restructuring steps taken to complete the separation, including the assets and rights to be transferred, liabilities to be assumed, contracts to be assigned and related matters.
 Subject to the receipt of required governmental and other consents and approvals, in order to accomplish the separation, the Separation and Distribution Agreement provides for Oil States and us to transfer specified assets and liabilities between the companies that operate the accommodations business after the distribution, on the one hand, and Oil States' remaining businesses, on the other hand.
-As a result of this transfer, we own all assets exclusively related to the accommodations business and assumed all liabilities to the extent related to the accommodations business.
-Oil States generally retained all other assets and liabilities, including assets and liabilities related to discontinued, non-accommodation businesses.
+As a result of this transfer, we own all assets exclusively related to the accommodations business and assumed all liabilities to the extent related to the accommodation businesses.
 The Separation and Distribution Agreement required Oil States and us, at the request of the other, to endeavor, if reasonably practicable, to obtain consents, approvals and amendments required to novate or assign the assets and liabilities that are to be transferred pursuant to the Separation and Distribution Agreement as soon as reasonably practicable.